interlock-network/interlock-docs/whitepaper.md

 get (basically imaginary) shares, retweets, mentions, likes, so-called-friends, and so-called-followers.
-They have even removed negative actions such as dislikes for fear that it will drive users &mdash; another revealing bit jargon &mdash; away.
+They have even removed negative actions such as dislikes for fear that it will drive users &mdash; another revealing bit of jargon &mdash; away.
 Their mission is to keep us happy and cheerful while we (happily and cheerfully) make them money.
 You know who also does this?
 Farmers.
 What does that make *us*?
 Livestock.
 Are you tired of being milked yet?